triton-inference-server/server/docs/http_grpc_api.rst

-Once the liveness endpoint indicates that the server is active, performing an HTTP GET to /api/health/ready returns a 200 status if the server is able to respond to inference requests for some or all models (based on TRTIS's -\\-strict-readiness option explained below).
+Once the liveness endpoint indicates that the server is active, performing an HTTP GET to /api/health/ready returns a 200 status if the server is able to respond to inference requests for some or all models (based on the inference server's -\\-strict-readiness option explained below).
 Any other status code indicates that the server is not ready to respond to some or all inference requests.

 For GRPC the :cpp:var:`GRPCService
 <nvidia::inferenceserver::GRPCService>` uses the